pauleves/fit-converter/README.md

 # Setup & Configuration

-This section explains how to install the app, where it stores its files, and how to configure `config.toml` after installation.
+This section explains how to install the app, where it stores its files, using a **single environment-based configuration**.
+No `config.toml` or per-user config files are required.

 ## 1️⃣ Install